JSWesterfield/infinity-app/README.md

 # Infinity App :crystal_ball:
-Infinity App  = React + NextJS form &amp; feed test app
+Infinity App  = React + Redux + Firebase, form feed test application

 Infinity App is a React web application is a fundamental application that helps the user make those 'tough' decisions.
 Looking to build the application as a resource guide to find fun things for the user to do locally in their vicinity(certain sq mile radius).